fluent/fluentd-docs-gitbook/plugins/output/README.md

 ### Control Flushing

-See [Buffer Plugin Overview](/plugins/buffer/README.md) for the basic behavior of buffer.
+See [Buffer Plugin Overview](/plugins/buffer/README.md) for the behavior of the buffer.

 #### `flush_mode`